DangerBlack/n8n-node-sqlite3/README.md

 To use this node in your n8n instance:

 1. Clone or download the repository containing this node.
-2. Copy the node files into the appropriate directory in your n8n installation.
+2. Copy the node files into the appropriate directory in your n8n installation. `~/.n8n/custom`
 3. Restart your n8n instance to load the new node.

+In order to build

+npm run build
+npm link

 ## Operations